 - Educating people about the biology, ecology, as well as natural history of the incredible birds (eagles).

 - Encourage people to embrace environmental sustainability and conservation.

-- Help people to relate with, and learn the importance of eagles in American history.
+- Help people relate with and learn the importance of eagles in American history.

 The place is home to two major eagle species (bald and golden eagles), which you can view and enjoy an up-close experience with during your visit.

-On the upper region of the Mississippi River Valley, hundreds of bald eagles build their nests on the tall trees, creating an incredible sighting.
+In the upper River Valley, hundreds of bald eagles build their nests on the tall trees, creating an incredible sighting.
 Even more bald eagles can be seen here in winter, as the river runs all year round.